 Keep plants well watered while in leaf and check them every week as rainfall is often kept away from the compost by the leaves.

-Training your tree
+Training and pruning your tree

 Shape varies according to type from weeping, to dome, to vase-shaped to almost contorted but growth tends to be slow.
 Pruning is always gentle and normally done from January to February, when you can see the shape of the bare tree.
 Light trimming can also be done in summer.